-Recruiting and retaining top talent through workplace giving
+Recruiting, retaining, and engaging top talent through workplace giving

 Since the Industrial Revolution, companies have offered employee benefits and perks to compete for and retain top talent.
 Common employee benefits that companies offer (and employees expect) include, health insurance, retirement plans, stock options, and paid leave.

 But there’s one employee benefit that could really give employers a competitive edge that few companies are leveraging: employee giving programs.

 According to the Cone Communications' latest Employee Engagement Study, 58% of employees consider a company’s social and environmental commitments when deciding where to work, and 55% would choose to work for a socially responsible company even if the salary was less.
 Not only are these programs a benefit that can determine whether top talent selects your job offer over the competition, but it’s also a benefit that can positively impact your company’s ROI, as you can see in the 5 benefits of an employee giving program listed below.

 An employee giving program empowers employees to support their community and causes they care about through a variety of methods including: